security-force-monitor/research-handbook/source/incidents-attributes.rst

     According to X organization, “Description of incident”.
 According to Y organization, “Description of incident”.

-Best practice is for the ``incident:violation:descriptions:assertion`` to contain all of the information in the ``incident`` claim.
-This would allow any reader or researcher could read the ``incident:violation:descriptions:assertion`` and understand the entries in any field for the ``incident``.
+Best practice is for the :ref:`incident:violation:descriptions:assertion` to contain all of the information in the :ref:`incident` claim.
+This would allow any reader or researcher could read the :ref:`incident:violation:descriptions:assertion` and understand the entries in any field for the :ref:`incident`.

 incident:perpetrator:refs:assertion